stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 # Items Still In-Progress

-- [ ] Analysis tools for other types of sequencing
+- [ ] Analysis tools for other types of sequencing (ChIP seq)
 - [ ] Useful metadata from various stages (sample collection, laboratory, pre-sequencing, sequencing, post-sequencing)

 # Outstanding Questions

 - What thresholds or metrics differentiate a poor-quality sample from a high-quality one?
 - What other metrics or properties would be valuable?
+- What is best way to define and handle outliers?
+- What is the best way to examine cohort intergrity, meaning category based tests of samples to find  experiemtal ouliers tha  may be of sufficent quality if examined alone?